WORKERS' COMPENSATION

 - If you report your injury within 21 days you may be eligible to receive retroactive benefits.
 You must report your injury within 120 days of the incident; if you fail to do so, you may lose your rights to workers’ compensation benefits.

-- In addition to medical summaries provided by your doctor, it may be helpful to keep a personal journal of pain or other issues you experience as a result of the accident.
+- In addition to medical treatment summaries and other medical records provided by your doctor, it may be helpful to keep a personal journal of pain or other issues you experience as a result of the accident.

-- Making the adjustment to everyday life can be a lot easier with an experienced workers’ comp lawyer by your side.
+- Making the adjustment to everyday life can be a lot easier with an experienced workers compensation lawyer by your side.
 This will allow you and your loved ones to focus on the healing process.

 - Make sure to keep all appointments, including physical therapy and rehab sessions.

-Your claim may be denied if your employer’s insurance company decides that your injury was not work-related or not serious enough to prevent you from working.
+Your claim may be denied if your employer’s insurance company decides that your injury was not related to your workplace or not serious enough to prevent you from working.
 If your claim is denied, you will receive a Notice of Compensation Denial from your employer 21 days after you file your injury report.
-If you are notified about a denial of benefits, a skilled workers’ compensation attorney can help you with all aspects of the appeals process, including the following:- Denied claims
+If you are notified about a denial of benefits, a skilled workers compensation lawyer can help you with all aspects of the appeals process, including the following:

 - Navigating the appeals process